VibrandDesign/bluestructures/README.md

 If you'll use multiple files as entry point (ie one per page), after you've modified the config for that, you might want to rename your entry points accordingly (`home.js`, `about.js`, ...).

+Same goes for `.css` files and `styles/index.css`.

+You'll find some basic wasy of handling in the project itself.

 ---

 ### Api deployment